dbmdz/solr-ocrhighlighting/docs/installation.md

     search component you defined above.
 This example uses the standard /select handler.

-    CAUTION: Make sure that the OCR highlight component is listed **before** the standard highlighting component, i.e. explicitely like in this example or with `first-components` -->
+    CAUTION: Make sure that the OCR highlight component is listed **before** the standard highlighting component, i.e. explicitly like in this example or with `first-components` -->
   <requestHandler name="/select" class="solr.SearchHandler">
       <arr name="components">